What is Chapter 13 Bankruptcy?

 Filed under Title 11, Chapter 13 of the United States Bankruptcy Code, the Plan states a proposed monthly payment which is deducted periodically from the Debtor's paycheck.

-If the Debtor is not employed, the Office of the Chapter 13 Trustee will provide a means for the Debtor to pay the Chapter 13 Plan payment electronically via the internet each month, or set up an ACH bank account debit for the payment each month.
+If the Debtor is not employed, the Office of the Chapter 13 Trustee will provide a means for the Debtor to pay the Chapter 13 Plan payment electronically via the internet each month or set up an ACH bank account debit for the payment each month.

-- You have more time to pay off your debts
+- You have more time to pay off your debts.

-- You get to keep the property you are making payments on
+- You get to keep the property you are making payments on.

-- It can help you avoid foreclosure
+- It can help you avoid foreclosure.

-- Chapter 13 bankruptcy is shown on credit report for only 7 years, rather than 10
+- Chapter 13 bankruptcy is shown on credit report for only 7 years, rather than 10.

-- It helps with the IRS and can even get some of your taxes discharged
+- It helps with the IRS and can even get some of your taxes discharged.

-At Ryan Legal Services, our Chapter 13 attorney can explain how to file for bankruptcy and how it can help your situation.
+At Ryan Legal Services, our Chapter 13 bankruptcy lawyer can explain how to file for bankruptcy and how it can help your situation.
 We are available Saturday to clients in Loxley, Mobile, and throughout Baldwin County.
 Additionally, with our 24/7 case access, you can stay up to date with your case.

 The bankruptcy will take about three to five years to be discharged.
 The filing process is a few months long.